 Revisions (if required) Due December 4, 2017 by 12 AM

 Students Notified of Results (of revised portfolios) December 8, 2017

 In accordance with PI 34, the Department has a portfolio requirement for all certification students.
 Students seeking initial certification as Principal, Director of Instruction, Director of Special Education and Pupil Services, or Superintendent must participate in practicum classes and labs to successfully complete and submit their own individual electronic portfolio to a faculty committee for review.
 The electronic format for the ELPA portfolio was developed collaboratively by ELPA faculty and the School of Education’s EPCS (Education Placement and Portfolio Services) office.
 The format is designed as a learning tool to assist students in conceptualizing and demonstrating educational leadership.

 Each portfolio is comprised of six components: five domains of leadership and a professional vision statement.
 Students create exhibits for the components that demonstrate their leadership proficiency in each of the dimensions that coincide with the Department’s mission and vision for instructional leadership.
 As required by PI 34, the portfolio is designed to reflect and integrate the seven Wisconsin Administrative Standards and the approximately two hundred knowledge, dispositions, and performance indicators associated with those standards.

-Sample portfolio artifacts could include, but are not limited to the required performances in the following ELPA courses:
+Portfolio artifacts could include, but are not limited to, the required performances in the following ELPA courses:

 Philosophy of Educational Leadership, Curriculum Vitae or Resume, references, licenses, and leadership contributions